qig123/pdf_trans/mybook/Part II_ Core Issues in Language Design/Chapter 9_ Subroutines and Control Abstraction.md

 Default (Optional) Parameters

 In Section 3.3.6, we noted that default parameters provide an attractive alternative to dynamic scope for changing the behavior of a subroutine.
 A default parameter is one that need not necessarily be provided by the caller; if it is missing, then a preestablished default value will be used instead.
 One common use of default parameters is in I/O library routines (described in Section C 8.7.3).
 In Ada, for example, the put routine for integers has the EXAMPLE 9.24

+Default parameters in Ada following declaration in the text_IO library package:

 ![Figure 9.3 Parameter-passing modes....](images/page_467_vector_296.png)
 *Figure 9.3 Parameter-passing modes.
 Column 1 indicates common names for modes.
 Column 2 indicates prominent languages that use the modes, or that introduced them.
 Column 3 indicates implementation via passing of values, references, or closures.
 Column 4 indicates whether the callee can read or write the formal parameter.
 Column 5 indicates whether changes to the formal parameter affect the actual parameter.
 Column 6 indicates whether changes to the formal or actual parameter, during the execution of the subroutine, may be visible through the other. ∗Behavior is undeﬁned if the program attempts to use an r-value argument after the call. †Changes to arguments passed by need in R will happen only on the ﬁrst use; changes in Haskell are not permitted.*